• Skip to main content

 Langostino Lobster Risotto Recipe

 Working as a seafood recipe developer for the last few years, I've had the chance to experiment with all sorts of shellfish.
-Langoustines are similar to a crawfish tail.
+Langostinos are similar to a crawfish tail.
 The succulent tail meat offers an inexpensive alternative to the large lobster tails we all know and love.

 ingredients for lobster risotto laid out on counter and labeled.